Gas prices are notoriously fickle.

-For example, President Trump’s decision to withdraw from the 2015 Iran nuclear deal caused speculators to raise prices because everyone was unsure about availability.
-The 2019 political and social crisis in Venezuela, the world’s fifth-largest oil producer, also caused a rise in oil prices.
-The chaos and uncertainty in that country resulted in a steady decline in oil production and exports.
+For example, President Trump’s decision to withdraw from the 2015 Iran nuclear deal caused speculators to predict higher oil prices due to potential availability issues.
+The political and social crisis in Venezuela, the world’s fifth-largest oil producer, also caused a rise in oil prices as the chaos and uncertainty in that country resulted in a steady decline in oil production and exports.

 Supply and demand also play a role in gas prices.
-For example, summer is peak driving season as people take family road trips and fly across the country for vacation.
-The increased demand for gas leads to higher prices for everyone.
+Summer is peak driving season as people take family road trips and fly across the country for vacation.
+This increased demand for gas leads to higher prices for everyone.

 Business Insider reports that what you spend on gas can vary dramatically depending on where you live.
-People in Wyoming and Maine spend much more on gas than people in Michigan, for example, because they typically have to drive much farther to get to a store or school.
+People in Wyoming or Maine spend much more in gas than people in Michigan, for example.
+That’s because in Wyoming and Maine, you typically have to drive much farther to get to a store or school.

 Another factor that puts pressure on gas prices is the annual summer maintenance at oil refineries.
-Typically, before refineries switch to summer-blend fuel, they make repairs and upgrades.
-It causes a supply disruption and even takes some refineries offline for a period of time.
+Typically, refineries switch to summer-blend fuel in the spring, and they make repairs and upgrades to the refinery before doing so.
+This causes a supply disruption and even takes some refineries offline for a period of time.

-Corn production also impacts the price of gas.
 Summer-blend fuel is required to contain a certain level of ethanol, which is made from corn.
-When floods or droughts wreak havoc on the Midwest’s corn crop, gas prices invariably go up.
+When floods or droughts wreak havoc with the Midwest’s corn crop, gas prices invariably go up.

-Last, an unexpected supply disruption, such as a hurricane in the Gulf or military conflict in the Middle East, can send prices higher, especially if oil refineries are damaged as a result and have to halt production.
+Lastly, an unexpected supply disruption, such as a hurricane in the Gulf or military conflict in the Middle East, can send prices even higher, especially if oil refineries (either locally or globally) are damaged and have to halt production.

 The Impact of Higher Gas Prices

-Higher prices at the pump affect every family, and if you’re living paycheck to paycheck, these increased costs can stretch your budget to its limit.
+Higher prices at the pump affect everyone, and if you’re living paycheck to paycheck, these increased costs can stretch your budget to its limit.
 They also impact more than just your gas expenditures.
-Here’s how higher gas prices can affect you.
+Here’s what you can expect as a result of higher gas prices.